"I'm starting a cross-platform mobile project. What problems should my team solve before we begin?"

 - Not unit testing

 - Not explicitly identifying all target devices and OS versions

 - Not solving Web API versioning (i.e. how to address breaking changes)

 - Not having consistent, scalable, naming conventions (e.g. 'View/[area]/LoginViewController.cs')

 - Ignoring how data migrations will work on subsequent deploys

 Hopefully you've found something on this list will jump start your next mobile project to long term success.
-Or, if you have a classic mistake to share that I've missed, please write in the comments, or hit me up on Twitter @lprichar.
+Or, if you have a classic mistake to share that I've missed, please hit me up on Twitter @lprichar.